-Learn how Jotform not only complies with HIPAA, but builds a better, more secure environment to mitigate your risk and help you prove compliance with HIPAA.
+Learn how Jotform helps you comply with HIPAA and builds a better, more secure environment to mitigate your risk and help you prove compliance with HIPAA.
 We did the hard work so you don’t have to, and you can inherit a lot of the work that we’ve done in terms of audits.
 Our HIPAA-compliant API, platform, and data integration service simplify compliance for you.

 In an effort to be transparent, we go into a good amount of detail on this page.
 As a lead-in, below is a high-level summary of our major architecture, our guiding principles, and how it maximizes our security.

 - Encryption — All data is encrypted in transit, end to end, and at rest.
 Log data is also encrypted to mitigate the risk of ePHI stored in log files.

 - Minimum Necessary Access — Access controls always default to no access unless overridden manually.

 - System Access Tracking — All-access requests and changes of access, as well as approvals, are tracked and retained.